abuiles/ember-101/computed-properties-and-observers.md

 }.property('firstName', 'lastName')
 ~~~~~~~~

-I> For the curious the following class has the implementation for [computed property](https://github.com/emberjs/ember.js/blob/v1.7.0/packages/ember-metal/lib/computed.js#L78).
+I> For the curious, the following class has the implementation for [computed property](https://github.com/emberjs/ember.js/blob/v1.7.0/packages/ember-metal/lib/computed.js#L78).

-Why did we avoid mentioning that we can use a computed property as
+Why didn't we mention that we can use a computed property as
 setter?
-The reason is that this is a very uncommon scenario which tends to
+This is a very uncommon scenario that tends to
-cause a lot of confusion on people, ideally we should use computed
+cause a lot of confusion for people.
+Ideally, we use computed
 properties as Read-Only.
-In a later version of Ember this might be the
+In a later version of Ember, this might be the
-default, there is an issue created by
-[Stefan Penner](https://twitter.com/stefanpenner) which aims to make
+default.
+[Stefan Penner](https://twitter.com/stefanpenner) created an issue that aims to make
 computed properties Read-Only by default: [default readOnly
 CP #9290](https://github.com/emberjs/ember.js/issues/9290).